emamars95/TensorFlow/README.md

 ## Molecular Dynamics with Deep Learning ##

 In this tutorial devised with Jupyter notebook, we introduce Schnetpack: open-source software to run molecular dynamics and nonadiabatic molecular dynamics.
 Schnetpack is a  neural network able to predict the energy and forces of a molecule given a particular geometry which allows to speed up considerably the underlined atomistic molecular dynamics simulation.

+# Tutorial Quantum Computing #

+These tutorials are designed for beginner and intermediate users that gain experience with the commonly used tools for data analysis and molecular dynamics simulation using Quantum Computing.
+The folder contains 4 tutorials related with simple electronic structure calculation to compute energy and forces required for molecular dynamics simulation.

+## Variational Quantum Eigensolver ##